mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v2.15 -- September 2023**
+1. Mass and inertia of driver and passengers are adjustable
+2. Added test harness to check driver and passenger mass
+3. Compatible with MF-Swift v2306

 **v2.14 -- March 2023**
 1. Adjusted hardpoints for all linkage suspensions (shorter control arms, shock placement)
 2. Added linkage parameterizations for Sedan Hamba (Five Link Shock to Rear, Split Lower Arm Shock to Front)